 The October 2024 Budget confirmed that both the 100% first-year allowance for companies and the annual investment allowance are to be retained for the foreseeable future.
-The government is also planning to provide clarity on what expenditure qualifies for the different capital allowances.

-From 6 April 2024, capital allowances are no longer relevant for many sole traders and partnerships because the cash basis is now the default method for calculating trading profit.
+Capital allowances are, however, no longer relevant for many sole traders and partnerships because the cash basis is now the default method for calculating trading profit.